 Good communication is the backbone of any successful business.
 In fact, a study from Willis Towers Watson found that companies with effective communication are three and a half times more likely to outperform their peers.

-That is the million dollar question.
 It is the question we get asked at every tradeshow.
 The question our employees get asked by the passenger sitting next to them on the airplane.
 The question we get asked on Twitter at least once a day.
 The question we see our customers asking on Reddit — day in and day out.